roopsBee/bee-stack-blog-astro/src/content/blog/escaping-tutorial-hell.md

 ---
 title: 'Escaping Tutorial Hell'
 description: 'What is tutorial hell and how do we escape it.
 Is there one in the first place?'
-pubDate: 'June 6 2023'
+pubDate: 'May 22 2023'
 ---

 ## My Beginnings

 What got me interested in programming was electronics, and a desire to understand how to connect an Arduino to a website.
-I had seen a couple of youtube tutorials showing a connection between an Arduino to firebase, but what I really wanted is to represent and <span class="text-yellow-400 font-bold">control the arduino through a website.</span> Some sort of visual interface.
+I had seen a couple of youtube tutorials showing a connection between an Arduino to firebase, but what I really wanted is to represent and <span class="font-bold text-yellow-400">control the arduino through a website.</span> Some sort of visual interface.

 I started, as many others do, by following youtube tutorials.
 Then soon after, I started exploring the many great websites to learn from such as the excellent <span class="font-bold text-orange-400">free code camp</span>, and also some excellent courses on udemy.
 I found my first course here, Colt Steel’s web developers bootcamp.
 And so began my journey.